enolte/ss/README.md

 |19 |   |   |   | 3 |

-The implementation is a dense `std::array` of counts, literally as described here.
+The current implementation is a dense `std::array` of counts, literally as described here.

-A replacement impl is pending, using a bit-packed multiindex components.
-This will be performance tested with the std::array of countsk with results updated here.
+A replacement impl is pending, using bit-packed multiindex components, to reduce cache reloads.
+This will be performance tested with the `std::array` of counts.
+When that is complete, both impls and results for them will added to this repo.

 ### Bidirectional iteration